 1. Transfer Files from iOS to Android Device.

-As you can see in the screenshot on my iPad, SnapDrop found the “Android Chrome” device.
-So, now I can send any file to the Android device.
+2. As you can see in the screenshot on my iPad, SnapDrop found the “Android Chrome” device.
+So, now I can send any file to an Android device.

-Instantly, you will see a file received screen will appear in your Android device.
+5. Instantly, you will see a file received screen will appear on your Android device.
 Tap on download, to store that file in your smartphone storage.

 2. AirDrop or Transfer Files from Android to iOS Device.

-Well, the process is similar, just open SnapDrop in both Android and iOS.
+Well, the process is similar, just open SnapDrop on both Android and iOS.
 Wait for the device name to appear.
 As you can see, the Android device is showing “Mac Safari”.

-You will now receive a file received screen in iOS device.
+2. You will now receive a file received screen on your iOS device.
 Tap on Download > Download.

-Safari doesn’t show a downloaded image in the Photos App.
-For that, tap on the download icon, and open image.
+3. Safari doesn’t show a downloaded image in the Photos App.
+For that, tap on the download icon, and open the image.

 Note: You can use the same method and transfer files between Windows PC, macOS, iOS, and Android devices.